HAZLET TOWNSHIP BOARD OF EDUCATION

 Section 2 – Health Insurance

-A. The Board shall provide the health care insurance protection designated below.
-The Board shall pay the full premium for each employee and, where appropriate, a family-plan for comprehensive major medical coverage.
+a.
+The Board shall provide the health care insurance protections designated below.
+The Board shall pay the full premium for each employee and in cases where appropriate a family-plan for comprehensive major medical coverage.

 1. All active employees and their spouses who are covered under Part B of the federal Medicare Program shall receive a refund on the basic amount paid for timely enrollment in Part B.

 2. Employees of the bargaining unit shall be enrolled in the managed care plan with the Board paying the full premium.
 Employees not eligible for full family coverage may purchase it through payroll withholding.

 3. The Board shall provide each employee a description of the health- care insurance coverage provided under this ARTICLE, which shall include a clear description of conditions and limits of coverage as listed above.

 Section 3- Dental Insurance